 While sanding between coats of finish is standard, sanding between coats of stain is optional and typically is not done with oil stain.
 With water-based stain, the water raises the wood grain, and sanding between coats can lead to a smoother final finish.

 The Right Tools for Sanding Between Coats of Stain

 Once your stain is mixed and ready to apply, assemble a selection of sandpaper ranging from very fine to very coarse grit.
 Use a natural-bristle brush for oil-based stains and finishes and a synthetic one for water-based stains and finishes.
 Mix some solvent into the stain to thin it, if you'd like, and make it easier to spread.
 For super-fine, between-coat sanding, use a non-rusting, non-flaking substitute for authentic steel wool to keep your finish free of steel particles and eventual rust stains.
 Alternatively, you can use 220- to 240-grit sandpaper.

 Prepare the Surface

-Tips for Applying Stain
+3 Tips for Applying Stain

-- Work on one surface at a time -- the top or the sides, for example -- so that you won't have to overlap stain and risk building up too much color in the overlap.
+- Work on one surface at a time — the top or the sides, for example — so that you won't have to overlap stain and risk building up too much color in the overlap.

 Finishing the Wood

 Follow the manufacturer's instructions for the finishing product you've chosen to protect your piece's surface.
-Sand the wood between coats with the steel wool substitute in the same way you sanded between coats of stain.
+Sand the wood between coats with the steel wool substitute or fine sandpaper in the same way you sanded between coats of stain.
 This sanding serves the same purpose: It evens the finish and helps the next coat adhere better.
 Sand carefully, however, to avoid sanding through the finish and marring the stained surface.